fsancheziohk/cardano-entropy/README.md

 * `--days`: The number of days worth of data that should be downloaded.
 * `--headless`: Whether or not to run Chrome in headless mode. `True` or `False`, default is set to `True`.

+## Download GIS data and take its hash

-## Run to download GIS data and take its hash
+Run these commands to download GIS data and take its hash.

 ```bash
 $ cardano-entropy gis --workspace="$WORKSPACE" --end-date="$DATE"